Ms Brett Torossi (Chairperson)

 Rev Roger Hesketh

 Roger is appointed as the person representing the Tasmanian Council of Churches.
-Rev Hesketh is a Priest and the Enabler for three North and North East Tasmanian Anglican parishes.
-He holds diplomas in theology and ministry.
-Roger has worked in a variety of urban and rural parishes throughout Tasmania since 1986.
-He has held leadership positions at a regional level and is a current member of the Anglican Diocesan Council.
-Appointed to: 30 June 2022.
+Revd.
+Hesketh is an ordained minister in the Anglican Church holding qualifications in Theology and Counselling.
+Roger is now retired but previously worked in a variety of urban and rural parishes throughout Tasmania from 1986 to 2020.
+He has held several leadership positions in the Anglican Diocese of Tasmania and is currently a member of the Anglican Property Board.
+Appointed to: 31 December 2022.

 Simon is appointed as a nominee of the Local Government Association of Tasmania, with expertise in engineering.
 He is an experienced manager with a detailed planning and project coordination background leading multi-disciplinary design teams.
 Currently the Community Development Group Leader with Central Coast Council, he previously spent two and a half decades in private industry, where he found the most satisfaction and reward helping deliver public built infrastructure projects.
 Simon has been an External Member of the Works Committee since 2014, and has extensive experience serving on a range of national committees for professional organisations, as well as a volunteer board member for local community service groups.
 His interests include heritage (obviously), environment, architecture, cycling, and dad jokes.
 Appointed to: 30 June 2023.